home

 A repository, a sandbox, an art project, a coping mechanism, a virtual happy place, a commonplace book, a little bit of freedom in an increasingly limited Internet: Sick Sad Library is all of these things and more to me.
 It's where I stick everything I make as well as all that interests, delights, or inspires me.
 The Library is, first and foremost, for me, though I hope all who visit enjoy it as well ✮⋆˙

-I'm a part of the first generation to have never known a world without the Internet.
+I've never known a world without the Internet.
 My childhood experience of unmonitored Internet access was (surprisingly) quite positive.
 I proved to be something of a prodigy at web-surfing.
 The World Wide Web felt like a place of discovery and creativity at the time.
-Flash games, fan forums, niche Angelfire blogs, a version of YouTube where people said "die" instead of "unalive," trails of links forming infinite trees of knowledge compiled by curious and passionate people...
+Flash games, fan forums, aggressively colorful Angelfire blogs, trails of links forming infinite trees of knowledge compiled by curious and passionate people...
 I know it wasn't utopian, nor was it untouched by capitalism.
 I know my nostalgia must be playing some tricks on me.
-But there's something to that nostalgia; a call-to-action which has driven me to retake control over my Internet usage, to use this tool instead of letting it use me.
+But perhaps I can create that thing which I'm nostalgic for myself, whether or not it ever truly existed.

 Currently, the landscape of Internet-human relations is characterized by a language of surrender, passivity, and decay.
 "Doomscroll," "brainrot," "terminally online."
+I don't think it has to be that way.
 Once upon a time, we had a vocabulary of active participation, discovery, even skill or prowess: "web-surfing," "cybernaut," "netizen."
 I am ready to exchange the lifeless rot of algorithm-based social media for a cyber-eco-system of creation and curiosity.

 To put it more directly: